PyRoki

 • Arbitrary costs, getting Jacobians either calculated through autodiff or defined manually.

-• Integration with a Levenberg-Marquardt Solver.
+• Integration with a Levenberg-Marquardt Solver that supports optimization on manifolds (e.g., lie groups).

-• Cross-platform support (CPU, GPU, TPU).
+• Cross-platform support (CPU, GPU, TPU) via JAX.

 Installation